 The Westinghouse claims that although it has a 98 cc engine, somehow it can produce 2200W electrical power output.
 I’m not quite sure whether it is true but that’s something you should be aware of.

 - 3-Year Limited Service

 - Not as quiet as other similar generators

 - The quality is not the best

 If you just need a quite small portable generator just for a small event like tailgating or just in case situations, the Westinghouse iGen2200 Portable Inverter Generator is the best choice.
 It’s a lot cheaper than the Honda and the Champion generators.
-It might not the best generator in terms of the quality but it’s fine for a tailgating event.
+It might not the best generator in terms of quality but it’s fine for a tailgating event.
 It also backed with 3 years limited warranty by Westinghouse.